Fried wonton skins take the place of classic tortilla chips in this spin on nachos.

 Ahi tuna – The tuna can be seared in advance then chopped and stored, refrigerated for up to a day in advance.

 Avocado – When shopping for avocados, look for ones that are firm but “give” slightly when gently squeezed in your hand.

-Step 5: Drizzle with the wasabi mayo and sriracha.
+Drizzle with the wasabi mayo mixture and sriracha.

-Step 6: Top with the cilantro, green onion and peppers then serve.
+Top with the cilantro, green onion and jalapeño peppers then serve.